“Sometimes, reality is too complex. Stories give it form” – Director, Jean Luc Godard

 Quite a few of the posts I have written so far have been on the growing rise and increasing importance of data science.
 As a natural progression of this theme, I decided to talk about one of the most important aspects of data science – data storytelling.

-We all know the importance of data visualization in the data science narrative.
-Data visualization can be equated to Lego blocks.
+We all know the importance of data visualisation in the data science narrative.
+Data visualisation can be equated to Lego blocks.
 Each of these blocks can be connected together to build an object.
 Unless these are placed in a certain manner and connected correctly, the said object might not look like as it was intended.
 Data storytelling is a lot like this.
-It gives form to the visualization and helps us see the big picture.
+It gives form to the visualisation and helps us see the big picture.

-Data storytelling, quite simply, helps us connect the dots that we generate from visualizations.
+Data storytelling, quite simply, helps us connect the dots that we generate from visualisations.
 With storytelling, it becomes easier to illustrate a particular point or highlight a particular technique and answer a question ‘completely’.
-This isn’t a comment on the quality of the visualization.
-Two good visualizations independently are not capable enough to answer a question that prompted them.
+This isn’t a comment on the quality of the visualisation.
+Two good visualisations independently are not capable enough to answer a question that prompted them.
 They are also not completely capable of passing an analysis in a real-world business environment.
-This is because all these independent visualizations have to be viewed in the context of a larger analysis.
+This is because all these independent visualisations have to be viewed in the context of a larger analysis.